7ombie/textmode/README.md

 The bits for the individual pixels are stored from left to right, with the rows stored from top to bottom.

+A copy of the font is stored in `terminus.json` as an array of decimal bytes (like `aurora.json`).

-The default font is currently just a copy of the first 256 characters from the 16x32 stroke of [the Terminus Font][2].
+IMPORTANT: Currently, the included font just copies the first 256 glyphs from the 16x32 stroke of [the Terminus Font][2].
+The upper 128 characters, and some of the control characters will be remapped, and replaced with new glyphs (reusing Terminus glyphs from higher codepoints) where appropriate.

-IMPORTANT: The glyphs (and the character mapping generally) for the upper 128 characters will be replaced with a more tradtional Higher ASCII character set (think PETSCII) soon, reusing Terminus glyphs from higher codepoints.
-Further, some of the ASCII glyphs (like tilde) will likely be replaced with Terminus alternatives (for example, opting to use their midline tilde over the one they use by default, which is rendered raised, like a caret character).
+The end result will be a more tradtional Higher ASCII character set (like PETSCII), Furthermore, some of the ASCII glyphs (like tilde) will likely be replaced soon with better-looking (official, Terminus) alternatives.
-Do not depend on the exact shape of any glyph until further notice.
+*Please, do not rely on the specific default form of any glyph for now*.

 Copying & Licensing